jamestalmage/promise-resolver/readme.md

 If it does *not* find a promise implementation, but a callback *is* found then it will still return a `deferred`, but `deferred.promise` will be `undefined`.

-`promiseResolver.defer(cb, Promise)` does allow you to specify a Promise implementation as the second argument.
+Finally, `promiseResolver.defer(cb, Promise)` does allow you to specify an alternate Promise implementation as the second argument.

 ## API